Andyradall/my-app/README.md

 You can preview the production build with `npm run preview`.

-> To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.
+> Note: To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## License

+This work is licensed under a [Creative Commons Attribution 4.0 International License](./LICENSE).

+## Contact

+For any inquiries or collaborations, feel free to contact me at hello@andersra.com

+Thank you for visiting my portfolio!